Street Survival: Mission

+Partnership

 Scott Goodyear, veteran IndyCar driver and expert race analyst, has partnered with the Tire Rack Street Survival program.
 Goodyear shares his expertise and knowledge as a professional driver with teen drivers enrolled in select Tire Rack Street Survival programs across the country.
 Ross Bentley has served as a consultant in the curriculum.
 The program has hosted over 600 schools and over 10,000 students in its history.